fhui28/CBFM/README.md

 Thanks heaps!

-Finally, please note Github issues is a place to post any bugs/issues/unusual behavior in relation to the package. **Please try to refrain from posting any feature requests of general statistical modeling questions**.
-They will very likely be ignored and/or deleted without prior consent.
-You are probably better off emailing one of the package maintainers instead.
-Much appreciated!
+Finally, please note Github issues is a place to post any bugs/issues/unusual behavior in relation to the package. *If you have any feature requests of general statistical modeling questions, you are probably better off emailing one of the package maintainers instead.* Much appreciated!